Lights, camera, action! News set design in movies

 At the station’s network mothership, a much more sleek set is used for Alan Alda’s character.
 This is actually one of the best designed sets I’ve seen in a movie and is designed as a combination of working newsroom and studio set.
 The fully-designed environment is centered around a world duratran and wide, contemporary anchor desk, but also includes many areas that aren’t used in the movie, though they clearly could be used as standup or alternative reporting locations.

-This Elijah Wood science fiction drama focuses heavily on the storyline of MSNBC reporter/anchor Jenny Lerner (Téa Leoni).
+“Deep Impact,” an Elijah Wood science fiction drama focuses heavily on the storyline of MSNBC reporter-anchor Jenny Lerner (Téa Leoni).
 This film marked MSNBC’s debut and, to date, only high-profile appearance in a movie.
 Since the bulk of Lerner’s story takes place in Washington, D.C., the producers seem to have taken the liberty of moving MSNBC’s main headquarters to the capital city (at the time it was still in Secaucus, N.J.).

 The main set used in the movie is actually quite different from MSNBC’s typical style.
 The studio is placed in a standard-issue office building and uses a rather bland and cluttered newsroom as its background.
 The small set features a plain anchor desk with a medium-sized rear projection unit that’s used for OTS graphics.